angadhn/MySite/_notes/Jurassic Park Review.md

 companion music:
 subtitle: The origin of “Marvel movies” species
 ---
 Jurassic Park has aged so confusingly.
-Undoubtedly awe-inspiring visually—not just for its action set pieces but also its vivid panoramic imagery of dinosaurs in fields or stampeding that remind me of Hieronymous Bosch.
-In the WWE, he’d definitely go by Steven “The Spectacle” Spielberg.
+Undoubtedly awe-inspiring visually—not just for its action set pieces but also its sweeping vistas where dinosaurs populate lush, verdant landscapes with the same abundant density of life that characterizes Hieronymous Bosch’s Garden of Earthly Delights.

 The circumstances under which I rewatched this once-upon-a-time childhood favourite of mine cannot be divulged but, in concert with the hilariously cringey dialogue from characters with personalities only as complex as the dinosaurs, it delivered an unmistakable clarity on how my erratically [premium mediocre](https://www.ribbonfarm.com/2017/08/17/the-premium-mediocre-life-of-maya-millennial/) taste in movies could be traced to its specific early exposure.
 These are the kind of movies that sweep you into  its gravitational pull and escaping its orbit is not too different from perennial cycles of doomscrolling.
 It’s just easy to watch this stuff.